sdrss/reportNG/README.md

  * org.uncommons.reportng.knownDefectsMode : Set to "true" or "false" to specify if tests with @KnownDefect is marked as Known or Fixed Defect according to test Result.
  * org.uncommons.reportng.logOutputReport : Set to "true" or "false" to specify if a summary of log output is generated and linked in test report.

+ ## How to use ReportNG ##

+ To use the reporting plug-in, set the listeners attribute of the testng element.
+The class names for the ReportNG reporters are:

+    org.uncommons.reportng.HTMLReporter
+    org.uncommons.reportng.JUnitXMLReporter
+ You may also want to disable the default TestNG reporters by setting the useDefaultListeners attribute to "false".

  ## Usage of @KnownDefect

   	@KnownDefect(description="Jira Ticket XXXX")